Skip to main content

 The Bottom Line

 Wrong-way driving accidents are among the most catastrophic crashes on NC roads.
 They nearly always result in high-speed head-on collisions with extremely high fatality rates.
 The wrong-way driver is almost always at fault, and these crashes are overwhelmingly caused by impaired driving.
-If you or a family member was hit by a wrong-way driver, you are likely dealing with severe injuries or a wrongful death claim.
+If you or a family member was hit by a wrong-way driver, you may have multiple sources of liability -- including the driver, the bar that served them, and potentially the government -- and NCDOT camera evidence may exist but overwrite within 72 hours.

 Why Wrong-Way Crashes Are So Devastating